tctlrd/zfsbootmenu-autoinstaller/README.md

    ```

 ## Configuration
 The script will promt for essential variables that have not been set.
-This script sets default variables for installation.
-You can modify these defaults by creating an `install.env` file with the desired values.
+You can set variables for the script by creating an `install.env` file with the desired values.
 There is an `example.install.env` file in the repository and browsing the install script will show you all the variables that can be set.

 ## Remote Disk Unlock